 I Covered Media's 2000 Election Night Fiasco.
-Please, Let's Not Do That Again.
+Please, Let's Not Do That Again

 For election night 2020, Fox (along with others) promises restraint.
 And I hope they're right.

-Back on Election Day 2000, for the first time, the media was one of the main stories for the night, and not for good reasons.
+Back on Election Day 2000, for the first time, the media were one of the main stories for the night, and not for good reasons.
 The Sun was one of the lucky ones.
-We'd hate to relive the inglories of that night this week.
+We'd hate to relive the infamy of that night this week.